 The prevalence of multimorbidity and polypharmacy is rising.
 In Scotland, 1 in 5 adults and 59% of people over the age of 70 are dispensed 5 or more medicines as demonstrated by Healthcare Improvement Scotland's infographic, and with an aging population, polypharmacy is becoming the norm rather than an exception.
 There is therefore an urgent demand for developing and implementing effective and sustainable medicines management services to reduce the risk of harm and improve health and wellbeing for older people.

-The Data-driven quality improvement in primary care (DQIP) programme provided proof of principle that the provision of an IT tool (to facilitate the identification of patients at risk of adverse events for review), financial incentives and education to general practices can significantly reduce high-risk prescribing of non-steroidal anti-inflammatory drugs (NSAIDs) and antiplatelets and prevent related hospital admissions.
+The Pharmacist and Data-driven quality improvement in primary care (PDQIP) programme provided proof of principle that the provision of an IT tool (to facilitate the identification of patients at risk of adverse events for review), financial incentives and education to general practices can significantly reduce high-risk prescribing of non-steroidal anti-inflammatory drugs (NSAIDs) and antiplatelets and prevent related hospital admissions.

 Our Current Focus